gchumillas/http/README.md

   * `HttpController`: The base class of any controller
   * `HttpView`: The base class of any view

+For know more details visit the [Wiki pages](https://github.com/mimbre/http/wiki).

 ## Install

 This library uses the [Composer package manager](https://getcomposer.org/).
 Simply execute the following command from a terminal: